Civitasv/cmake-tools.nvim/README.md

         direction = "float", -- 'vertical' | 'horizontal' | 'tab' | 'float'
-        close_on_exit = false, -- whether close the terminal when exit auto_scroll = true, -- whether auto scroll to the bottom },
+        close_on_exit = false, -- whether close the terminal when exit auto_scroll = true, -- whether auto scroll to the bottom singleton = true, -- single instance, autocloses the opened one, if present },
       overseer = {
         new_task_opts = {